Corporate-Jargon/CS388Project/README.md

 * Profile Screen
    * Allows user to upload a photo and fill in required information
    * Allows user to select their primary community
+   * Settings
 * Community feed
    * Allows user to view posts from other memebers of the community
    * Allows user to edit their own posts
+   * Browse Communities
+* Detail View
+    * Can comment on posts and reply to other comments
+    *
 * Create Post
     * Allows user to create post
 * Settings Screen
    * Lets people change app notification settings.
+* Events (Mixes)
+    * Allows users to see list of events (mixes) involving their communities.
+    * Owner of community can create or close events (mixes).

 ### 3. Navigation